solderneer/solderneer/site/src/content/notes/fear-irrelevance.md

 >Anybody that competes with slaves becomes a slave

-And in another scene the climax of the book, a revolutionary Paul proclaims,
+And in another scene near the climax of the book, a revolutionary Paul proclaims,

 >The main business of humanity is to do a good job of being human beings, not to serve as appendages to machines, institutions, and systems.